Dialog: Function-Block: Math (with Calculator)

 2.Select the Output Data-Type

-A change to the Data-Type may change the value at the output-connector of the Math FB.
+A change to the Output Data-Type may change the values at the output-connector of the Math FB.

 EquationsRed-14-5